 Directed by New Zealand’s Niki Caro (Whale Rider), McFarland, USA is more than the typical overcoming-the-odds sports story.
 True, it’s a classic case of a disgraced coach redeeming himself with the help of a crew of undiscovered underdogs.
 Nevertheless, this true story is touching because it simultaneously sheds light on the plight on of an invisible sector of society — the Chicano immigrants who harvest our produce for low wages.

 Kevin Costner has never been more endearing than in this film where he portrays a devoted mentor and family man.
 And he’s supported by a talented cast of actors.
 When the closing credits roll we see photos of the real-life people portrayed in the film, plus updates about their present lives that validate all the sacrifices that were made.

-Excellent (****).
-Rated R for profanity and brief nudity.
-In English, French, and German with subtitles.
-Running time: 114 minutes.
-Distributor: Relativity Media.
+Excellent (****) Rated PG for violence, mild epithets, and mature themes.
+In English and Spanish with subtitles.
+Running time: 129 minutes.
+Distributor: Walt Disney Pictures.